Math modelling major

 - Fast Fourier Transform

-- Application to the representation of biological signals in neuroscience, for example
+- Application to the representation of biological signals in neuroscience

 - Fourier Transform